skedwards88/ShortStories/content/t3_qoeizb.md

 date_utc: 1636299355.0
 edited: true
 permalink: https://www.reddit.com/r/WritingPrompts/comments/qoeizb/wp_they_found_the_first_body_by_the_lake_mouth/
+genres:
   Fantasy: false
   SciFi: false
   Magical Realism: false
   Humor: true
   Horror: false
   Poetry: false
   Micro: false
 ---

 _Prompt: They found the first body by the lake, mouth stuffed full of corn flakes.
 The second was found lying facedown in a bowl of Cheerios.
 By the time they found the third, covered in pop tarts, they knew: there was a cereal killer on the loose._